nadiahpk/phenology-two-trait-migratory-bird/README.md

 to produce the figure file ```u_q125.eps```, which is the first pane in Figure 1.

-# Taking it further: Checking the stability of the evolutionarily singular strategy
+# Taking it further
+## Checking the stability of the evolutionarily singular strategy

 The script ```solvedbo.m``` above finds the evolutionarily singular strategy, however ideally we'd like to demonstrate that this singular strategy is both ESS-stable (meaning that no nearby variant strategy can invade it) and that it is convergent stable (meaning that it is an evolutionary attractor).